 Conclusion

-Unlike other remakes, Charlie and the Chocolate Factory is worth seeing if nothing else to compare to the original.
+Unlike other remakes, Charlie and the Chocolate Factory is worth seeing, if nothing else, to compare to the original.
 It has some cool ideas up its sleeve, but it just doesn’t coalesce as well as Burton wants it.

 ALL MOVIES DIRECTED BY TIM BURTON

-15. Dumbo (2019)
+16. Dumbo (2019)

 Making of Tim Burton's Dumbo

 The 1941 Dumbo may be one of the greatest animated movies of all time, but with a 64-minute runtime and some unfortunate overt racism, it hasn’t exactly aged well.
 Perhaps this is one of Disney’s films that should’ve remained in the vault because Burton’s remake just falls flat in so many ways.
 Dumbo itself is very cute, and it’s kind of interesting seeing a Disney film… make fun of itself?
-But it’s just too much of a bore for anything to really stand out.
+But it’s just too much of a bore for anything to stand out.

 BEST TiM BURTON MOVIES